okta/terraform-provider-oktapam/docs/resources/kubernetes_cluster_group.md

 page_title: "oktapam_kubernetes_cluster_group Resource - terraform-provider-oktapam"
 subcategory: ""
 description: |-
   Beta Feature: A mapping of Kubernetes cluster to an ASA Group.
 Members of the provided ASA group will be granted access to clusters which match the specified cluster_selectors.
-NOTE: This is only available for customers that are participating in the ASA Kubernetes support Beta program; contact support@okta.com if you wish to participate in the beta.
+NOTE: This is only available if the ASA Team has the Kubernetes Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.
 ---

 # oktapam_kubernetes_cluster_group (Resource)

 Beta Feature: A mapping of Kubernetes cluster to an ASA Group.
 Members of the provided ASA group will be granted access to clusters which match the specified cluster_selectors.
-NOTE: This is only available for customers that are participating in the ASA Kubernetes support Beta program; contact support@okta.com if you wish to participate in the beta.
+NOTE: This is only available if the ASA Team has the Kubernetes Beta feature enabled; contact support@okta.com if you wish to participate in the Beta.